open-voice-interoperability/docs-archived/technical_masterplan.md

 - **We are in the early days of voice assistance.**  We believe the future of voice assistance is **"multi"** -- a world of innumerable enterprise conversational agents operating across multiple platforms, accessed through multiple types of devices, accompanied by multiple modalities, and contextually integrated.
 Today, the world of voice assistance is dominated by proprietary, cloud-centric platforms (and related devices) that deliver services using closed implementations.
 While closed systems can create value for stakeholders and selected partners, a lack of standards-based interoperability and governance restricts the growth (and economic value) of a larger voice ecosystem.
 - **A broad lack of user trust inhibits investment and innovation in voice.**  A significant barrier to the realization of user value in voice assistance is the lack of trust that users (from consumers to patients to enterprise decision-makers) have in current voice processes and providers.
 - **Standards can only emerge from an open, neutral, and communal perspective.** Proposed standards will gain the greatest support (and eventual adoption) when such standards are developed through the leadership of an open, neutral, third party -- one dedicated to the best for the most.
 The name "Open Voice Network" speaks to two core operating principles.
-The first is that The OVN is "open" -- transparent in its work, and neutral in its interests.
-The second is that The OVN is a network of voice user communities -- inclusive of aspirations and concerns from enterprises to voice developers and designers, data analysts and ethicists, marketers and media, and voice platforms worldwide.
+The first is that OVON is "open" -- transparent in its work, and neutral in its interests.
+The second is that OVON is a network of voice user communities -- inclusive of aspirations and concerns from enterprises to voice developers and designers, data analysts and ethicists, marketers and media, and voice platforms worldwide.
 - **Standards create trust and unlock value.** The introduction of communally-developed and broadly adopted standards and guidelines is essential to the creation of trust -- and in turn, the realization of the technology's full societal value.

 ### The Open Voice Network is _Voice First_